Table of Contents

 NIST Guidelines for Compromised Passwords

 As discussed above, NIST suggests you change passwords as soon as you know they are compromised.
 To safeguard user accounts, it is imperative to assess newly created passwords against databases containing compromised, frequently used, and weak passwords.
+It is also important to note that NIST guidelines recommend different length requirements for user-generated passwords compared to machine-generated passwords.
 Hackers routinely employ dictionaries, password lists with commonly used variations, and context-specific terms (like the company or service name).
 Additionally, they reference previously breached password lists and hash tables to discern patterns within your organization’s user data.
 Leveraging these very techniques can enable you to preemptively identify and filter out compromised or vulnerable or susceptible passwords, preventing hackers from exploiting vulnerabilities.

 Need Help Implementing NIST Password Guidelines for Your Business?